diennguyen90/pokedex2/README.md

 # pokedex

-manipulating pokeapi restful api
+An app that allows you to randomly flip through the entire pokemon database using PokeApi

+[!myPic]

-Using angularjs to mess around with www.pokeapi.co
+Using angularjs and firebase to mess around with www.pokeapi.co